mvexel/maproulette/README.md

 ### Frameworks used

-MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful, Flask-Script, Flask-Runner and Flask-SQLAlchemy.
+MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful, Flask-Script, and Flask-SQLAlchemy.
 For working with geospatial data, MapRoulette relies on GeoAlchemy2 and Shapely.

 ## Deploying MapRoulette